If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

 If you want to spice up your table, a set of Japanese steak knives can ensure that your family, housemates and guests all get a taste of the sharpness of Japanese knife design.

-These sets vary from simple, inexpensive sets to handmade, artisan forged collections.
+These sets vary from simple inexpensive sets to handmade artisan forged collections.
+However, the biggest difference between steak knife sets, in our opinion, is cost.

 Honestly, both of these sets are more than adequate at the table.
 The Shun set looks nicer, the branding is sure to impress more discerning guests, and it's sharp enough to shave with out of the box.